 If you choose to allow user registration on your website, you need to have a system in place to protect yourself as well as visitors.
 For example, if you are running an eCommerce site or hosting a social hub, you don’t want the criminal element gaining access.

 I mentioned earlier how tools like WordFence Security are great additions.
 Many of them will help shield the login screen from most bot and hacker attacks.
 Using something LoginPress in conjunction with a security tool helps reinforce the protection even more.

 Always make sure you use unique usernames and passwords for your WordPress website.
 For instance, the default “admin” account is perhaps one of the biggest login hints available for hackers.

 In fact, I suggest not even installing the “admin” username profile when installing WordPress.
 It’s perhaps one of the biggest exploits you can add.
 Create a completely unique admin account.

 Another option to consider is preventing users from using their email address as a username.
 Emails are widely available, and you can usually find one on a LinkedIn profile without much effort.

 That’s like giving away half of the answer.
 Instead, force users to create a unique username.

 It’s always best to prevent a problem from developing rather than fix it later.
 Eliminating login hints in WordPress is just a small part of that prevention.
 Never assume your site is protected enough.
 Nothing protects your site with 100% coverage, which is why you need to remain proactive.

-Otherwise, you could give someone full run of your site without realizing it.
+Thus, you should take a moment and delete any unused plugins for safety.
+Otherwise, you could give someone a full run of your site without realizing it.

 How often do you use the WordPress Customizer to give your site a unique look and feel?
 Have you purchased the pro versions of security plugins for WordPress, if so, do you find it a better value?